Otros Ejercicios

 Sat the dirty, mangy dog that named me Sue.

-Well I knew snake was my own sweet dad,
+Well I knew was my own sweet dad,

 He was big and bent and grey and old,